-Employers can get their DBS work from home check started for their employees right here at Aaron’s Department!
+Employers can get their DBS work from home, Enhanced DBS check started for their employees right here at Aaron’s Department!

-Our online system is directly connected to the Government Gateway Portal, and all checks we received before 3 pm are sent off the same day (assuming there are no errors or chase ups).
+Our online system is directly connected to the Government Gateway Portal, and all checks we received before 4pm are sent off the same day.

 To read more about getting your DBS checks with Aaron’s Department, you can visit our Online DBS page to read more about how you can save time and money with your applications.